rdfostrich/article-swj2020-cobra/content/evaluation.md

 (4 for BEAR-A, 45 for BEAR-B Daily, 200 for BEAR-B Hourly).
 Note that for the COBRA storage approach, we assume that all versions are available beforehand, so they can be stored out of order, starting with the middle snapshot.
+For example, following the out-of-order ingestion algorithm from [](#solution-ingestion-outoforder), for BEAR-A, this will first lead to the creation of a snapshot for version 4, the creation of a reverse delta chain for versions 0-3, and finally the creation of a forward delta chain for versions 5-8.
 In practise, this may not always be possible, which is why we report on the additional fix-up time during ingestion separately that would be required when ingestion in order (COBRA\*).